10 tips on how to find buyers on the European fresh fruit and vegetables market

 - New Spitalfields Market or New Covent Garden Market (the United Kingdom): 2 wholesale markets for fresh products in London.

-Online news platforms are good sources of information about different markets, buyers, as well as other companies in the fresh fruit and vegetable sector.
-You can find news articles of private businesses, including from potential business partners, but you can also try to get your own story published.
-This option makes them the ideal place for promoting your own company.
-There are several publications and news sites that you can use for advertorials or publishing your own news item:
+Online news platforms are good sources of information.
+They often share information about different markets, buyers and other companies in the sector.
+You can find news articles from potential buyers, which often include contact information, like this one from Dole.
+You can also try to get your own story published.
+This makes them the ideal place for promoting your own company, and many buyers identify potential suppliers by reading the stories published on these platforms.

 - Freshplaza: Freshplaza.com (English) and Freshplaza.es (Spanish) are news sites for fresh produce with daily updates.
 They also publish stories, updates and innovations of specific companies.